lmaze/amazing-css-table-grid/README.md

 ## Which version do you need?

-This grid comes in three flavours : classic version, postprocessor version, and Sass version.
+This grid comes in three flavours: classic version, postprocessor version, and Sass version.

 ### Classic version